bambie1/tbm-podcast/src/episodes/4-deinye-bare-skin.md

 ---

 Thinking of turning the things you love doing into a side hustle or a business?
 In our latest episode, Deinye Eporwei talks about transitioning from building a tech startup to starting a business from her hobby.
 We also discuss delegation, the tax benefits of being a sole proprietor and all the things you need to transition your hobby to a business.

-Connect With Us!
-Follow the podcast on Instagram: [https://www.instagram.com/tbm_pod/](@tbm_pod)

-Follow Bare Skin on Instagram: [https://www.instagram.com/baresk.in/](⁠@baresk.in) and shop their handmade bar soap and body products.
-This podcast is brought to you by SoPlugged, a search-friendly directory of Black-owned businesses in Canada.